Milton Keynes & North Buckinghamshire

 As a result, we have around 67 animals in long term foster care.
 These range from cats and rabbits to birds and guinea pigs.

-Over the coming weeks we will introduce you to a few of these special animals, but we’d like to also take this opportunity to thank the fosterers who support them.
+We will introduce you to a few of these special animals, but we’d like to also take this opportunity to thank the fosterers who support them.

 If you would like to support our work, please consider donating either as a one-off payment, or a monthly contribution.
 We are extremely grateful for all the support we receive.